Chapter 4. Kiali Operator provided by Red Hat

 Logs

 Shows the logs for the workload’s containers.
 You can see container logs individually ordered by log time and how the Envoy sidecar proxy logs relate to your workload’s application logs.
-You can enable the tracing span integration, which allows you to see which logs correspond to trace spans.
+You can enable tracing span integration to see logs that correspond to specific trace spans.

 Metrics

 Shows inbound and outbound metric graphs in the corresponding subtabs.
 All the workload metrics are here, providing a detailed view of the performance of your workload.
-You can enable the tracing span integration, which allows you to see which spans occurred at the same time as the metrics.
-With the span marker in the graph, you can see the specific spans associated with that timeframe.
+You can enable the tracing span integration to see spans that occurred at the same time as the metrics.
+With the span marker in the graph, you can see the specific spans associated with that time frame.

 Traces

-Provides a chart showing the trace spans collected over the given timeframe.
-The trace spans show the most low-level detail within your workload application.
-The trace details further show heatmaps that provide a comparison of one span in relation to other requests and spans in the same timeframe.
+Provides a chart showing the trace spans collected over the given time frame.
+The trace spans show the lowest-level detail within your workload application.
+The trace details further show heatmaps that offer a comparison of one span in relation to other requests and spans in the same time frame.

 Envoy